 Instructions

-- Place the labneh in a bowl and add the garlic powder, ½ teaspoon salt and dried herbs.
+- Once the labneh is thick enough to roll into rough balls, place the labneh in a bowl and add the garlic powder, dried herbs, and salt to taste – I add ½ teaspoon salt.
 Mix very well with a fork until the herbs are distributed evenly.

-- With lightly oiled hands, roll the labneh into rough balls.
-Use up to a heaped tablespoon – between 20 and 30 grams – per ball.
+- With lightly oiled hands, roll the labneh into rough even-sized balls.
+I use a heaped tablespoon – between 20 and 30 grams – per ball.

-- Put the rough labneh balls on a plate lined with a clean, damp tea towel or muslin.
-Cover the balls with more cloth.
-Place in the fridge to set overnight.
+- Place the rough labneh balls on a plate lined with a clean, damp tea towel or muslin.
+Refrigerate it to set overnight (or for at least 2 hours).

 - Remove the balls from the fridge and, again using lightly oiled hands, smooth over the labneh balls by applying gentle pressure and rolling the labneh balls between your palms.

-- You can now keep the balls refrigerated in a sealed container for up to 1 week.
-Or, if you would like to preserve it for longer, store it in olive oil.
+- Or preserve them in olive oil.
 Place half a cup of extra virgin olive oil in a sterilised, sealable jar.
 Drop in the first few labneh balls and cover with olive oil.
-Repeat until the container is filled and all of the labneh balls are completely covered in olive oil.
-Store in the fridge for up to 1 month.
+Repeat until the container is filled and all the labneh balls are completely submerged in olive oil.
+Refrigerate garlic and herb labneh balls in olive oil for up to 1 month, or plain labneh balls in olive oil for up to 2 months.

 Notes

-- For more in-depth notes on making labneh, see this post focussed on how to make labneh.
-For labneh balls, I like to use a combination of double cream cow’s milk yoghurt and full cream goat’s milk yoghurt.
+- For more in-depth notes on making labneh, see this post on how to make labneh.

-- You can use fresh herbs if you don’t plan on consuming the labneh balls within a few days.
+- You can use fresh herbs if you plan on eating the labneh balls within a few days.
+Don’t store fresh herbed labneh balls in olive oil.

-- When refrigerating the labneh balls in olive oil, the olive oil will eventually solidify.
+- When you refrigerate the labneh balls in olive oil, the olive oil will eventually solidify.
 Simply leave it at room temperature for an hour for the oil to soften before fishing out the labneh balls.
 Return the jar to the fridge until needed again.

 Hi, this recipe looks fab, love the herb mixture! i have 500gms of yoghurt straining in the fridge right now and would love to use fresh herbs from my balcony instead of the dried ones. i have dill, basil and oregano.
 How many total tspns of herbs do you think i should go for?
 Thanks!!